Daanish-Khan/seg4105_project/betting/README.md

 - What UI are we implementing?
 	- A overlay and a toolbar/modal to display the current task and the toolbar to switch quests.
-	- Syncrhonization issues were brought up where the graph can change if a new task is added
+	- Synchronization issues were brought up where the graph can change if a new task is added
 		- Solution: use the graph as the source of truth and rerender on any changes.

 - Are we going to draw the questline/display it?
 	- No, we are just going to display the current task on the graph itself.

-- Conclusions: From the discussion above, we have decided the appetite is right with the constraints and solutions we applied.
+- Concludes that from the discussion above, we have decided the appetite is right with the constraints and solutions we applied.

 ### Is the solution attractive?